AnthonyMinka/Archives/proxyscans/README.md

-Some scans I had made.
+Some scans that where made.